 We take our core values of Creativity, Knowledge, and Innovation to heart.
 We believe these characteristics should influence what we do in business and in life.
 We enjoy the work we do and our clients get to reap the benefits of a well rounded, talented, seasoned, and dedicated team.

 Dan is the inspirational chieftain of Team DDG’s creative geniuses.
-He’s a team-building, “Think-Meister” who lives the founding principles he used to establish the company more than 30 years ago -- Creativity, Knowledge and Innovation form the keystone of Team DDG’s success in captivating television viewers around the world!
+He is a team building, ‘Think-Meister’ who lives the founding principles he used to establish his company more than 30 years ago – Creativity, Knowledge and Innovation.
+These principles form the keystone of Team DDG’s success in captivating television viewers around the world!

 A Jersey boy who spent his formative years in Arizona, Dan’s creativity is fueled by three passions: his wonderful wife, mountain biking, and the pursuit of excellence.
-When not at his desk overlooking the Sonoran desert, you can find him in Moab, UT or Crested Butte, CO traversing high country trails on a mountain bike.
+When not at his desk overlooking the Sonoran Desert, you can find him in Moab, Utah or Sandpoint, Idaho traversing high country trails on a mountain bike.
 These soul replenishing rides are bounded by discipline but nourish unbridled creativity.

-The inspiration from these frequent adventures through breath-taking scenery, coupled with a passion for technological expertise is the blend that produces amazing scenery of another type -beautiful and technologically advanced scenic storytelling environments that have been awarded Set of the Year seven times, the PROMAX Gold Award for a record breaking six consecutive years, and more than two dozen Emmy Awards.
+The inspiration from these frequent adventures through breath-taking scenery, coupled with a passion for technological expertise is the blend that produces amazing scenery of another type -beautiful and technologically advanced scenic storytelling environments that have been awarded Set of the Year nine times, the PROMAX Gold Award for a record breaking eight out of nine years, and more than two dozen Emmy Awards.
 Dan brings a competitive edge to all he does.
 He firmly believes, if you can imagine it... you can create it.

 Kartik is Team DDG’s inspirational Spirit Leader.
 With an uncanny ability to collect input from seemingly disparate sources, he pulls it all together to create designs that surprise and amaze clients and enthrall audiences.
 He says his most creative time of day is sometime after 2 am when distractions are at a minimum and his full creative energies are at their zenith.

 DiFi is legendary in the TV biz for her breakthrough designs.
-A Michigander happily transplanted to Florida’s Gulf Coast, she’s taken home professional awards and honors by the armful.
+A Michigander happily transplanted to Florida’s Gulf Coast, she’s taken home some of the industry’s most prestigious honors including 30+ Emmys, PROMAX awards, Set of the Year and Telly Awards.
 A strategic thinker who’s “been there” in stations and networks, DiFi delights clients with multiple solutions for their every design challenge.

 A classical pianist who’s as comfortable with Bach and Brahms as she is with generating new and exciting designs, her branding prowess is perhaps matched only by her talents in the kitchen, much to the appreciation of her husband and friends!
 And she gets as much pleasure from being around positive people as she does wading into brainstorming sessions with seasoned professionals.